Our School Day:

 Drop Off and Collection

-Mrs Allen, the School's Family Support Coordinator, is outside at the beginning and end of every school day to chat to parents and the Head teacher is outside to greet pupils and parents whenever possible - strong links with parents and families are very important to us.
+Mr Horsfield, Mrs Allen and Mr Page are outside at the beginning and end of the school day to chat to parents and to greet pupils whenever possible - strong links with parents and families are very important to us.